|

 We made a trip to Jay’s Granny and Gramps (Shelton’s) house, and I ended up with some new chalk painting projects (along with a week long sitting area project).

-This bread box had a light brown stain on it.
-It is where I keep dog medicine and a few treats.
+This bread box is where I keep dog medicine and a few treats.
 This was the first of the chalk paint DIYs I did on my own.

 A wooden bread box with a roll-top door sits on a dark countertop against a maroon wall.
 Above the bread box, where holiday decorations might appear during Christmas in July celebrations, there is a power outlet with a yellow plug inserted into it.